Connect with others who understand.

 What Is the Argument Against MS as an Autoimmune Disease?

 Much of the argument against MS as an autoimmune disease relates to the autoantigens associated with the disease.
-Antigens are substances that are recognized by the immune system as an invader or foreign.
-The term autoantigen (or self-antigen) is used when the substance recognized by the immune system as an invader originates from the body’s cells and tissues.
+Antigens are substances recognized by the immune system as an invader or foreign.
+An autoantigen (or self-antigen) refers to a substance from the body’s own cells and tissues that the immune system mistakenly targets.

-Scientists can measure the immune response against an autoantigen by looking for cells that specifically recognize the autoantigen.
-The immune cells that are normally analyzed for this include B cells and T cells.
-Scientists will perform an analysis to see if a T cell reacts to an autoantigen by analyzing its T-cell receptor (TCR).
-The TCR is the receptor that binds antigens and autoantigens.
-The TCR also contributes to the activation of the T cell.
+Scientists can measure the immune response to an autoantigen by checking if certain immune cells specifically recognize it.
+The cells they usually look at include B cells and T cells.
+To see if a T cell reacts to an autoantigen, scientists analyze its T-cell receptor (TCR).
+The TCR is a part of the T cell that binds to antigens and autoantigens.
+It also helps activate the T cell, triggering it to start fighting infections or other targets in the body.

-For B cells, scientists will look for something called an autoantibody in the blood and cerebrospinal fluid in the spinal canal.
-These autoantibodies are made and secreted by B cells and will bind to autoantigens.
+For B cells, scientists will look for an autoantibody in the blood and cerebrospinal fluid in the spinal canal.
+These autoantibodies are produced and released by B cells, and they attach to autoantigens.

-Scientists and neurologists do not always find the same pattern of immune response among people living with MS. This information creates the argument against MS being classified as an autoimmune disease.
+Scientists and neurologists don’t always find the same pattern of immune response among people living with MS. This information creates the argument against MS being classified as an autoimmune disease.
 It also influences some people to refer to it as an immune-mediated disease instead.

 Is There Evidence That MS Is Autoimmune?

-Although the ubiquitous — or universal — antigen has not been identified for MS, there are still many components of the disease that suggest it is autoimmune.
-Evidence for the autoimmune activity in MS also implies it is an immune-mediated disease.
-Here is some evidence that supports these statements:
+Although a universal autoantigen has not been identified for MS, many components of the disease still suggest an autoimmune basis.
+Evidence for the autoimmune activity in MS also implies that it is an immune-mediated disease.
+This evidence relates to:

 • Genetic and environmental risk factors